anadrakou/Human_Scream_Detection/README.md

 <br>
 **Noise Dataset :** The noise dataset utilized in this project for data augmentation was obtained from a specialized sound engineer.  <br>

+**Deployment Dataset :** The dataset utilized in this analysis was sourced from two different Kaggle datasets.
+The link to access the dataset is provided: [Kaggle Dataset 1](https://www.kaggle.com/datasets/sanzidaakterarusha/scream-dataset) and [Kaggle Dataset 2](https://www.kaggle.com/datasets/chrisfilo/urbansound8k)

 #### Project Contributors

 | Name           | Registration Number                | GitHub Profile                              |